 Taiwan is so much more than Taipei 101.
-The one-time tallest building in the world draws the world’s attention every December 31 as it hosts a fireworks display of epic proportions, but there’s more to this island nation than sparks in the midnight sky.
-Here are just some of the things for which the country is famous and that are synonymous with the word Taiwan.
+The one-time tallest building in the world draws the world’s attention every December 31 as it hosts a fireworks display of epic proportions, but there’s more to this island than sparks in the midnight sky.
+Here are just some of the things for which the region is famous and that are synonymous with the word Taiwan.

 Acer and Asus are two of the world leaders in laptop production, and with these two giants of the industry in Taiwan, it’s no shock that there are hundreds of smaller local companies riding along on their coattails.
 Taiwan produces a huge percentage of the world’s computer components, and it’s not too far behind on peripherals and hardware.
 Taiwan is also home to Computex, one of the world’s largest computer and IT trade fairs.

-It should come as no surprise that an island nation with a thriving fishing industry has some of the world’s finest seafood.
+It should come as no surprise that an island with a thriving fishing industry has some of the world’s finest seafood.
 In fact, seafood is so common here that there are hundreds of seafood restaurants in Taipei City alone.
 Try the oyster omelet.
 It’s one of the country’s most popular dishes.

-It’s the country’s most famous food, and no two dishes are the same.
+It’s the region’s most famous food, and no two dishes are the same.
 Competition to create the tastiest bowl is fierce, and thus the standard and quality of this dish should be very high no matter where you dine.
 However, there are very few noodle shops that can compare to Niu Ba Ba, the restaurant that sells the most expensive beef noodles in the world.